-A-1 Annual Budget Process (new draft 06.20.22)
+A-1 Annual Budget Process (new JA draft 06.20.22 with CO comments 07.14.22)

 PURPOSE

-The purpose of this policy is to articulate the principles to be followed in the formulation of the recommended annual budget, the that culminate in the adoption of the annual budget, and identify the parties responsible for preparing and presenting the budget.
+The purpose of this policy is to articulate the principles to be followed in the formulation of the recommended annual budget, describe the process and procedures that culminate in the adoption of the annual budget, and identify the parties responsible for preparing and presenting the budget.

 APPLICABILITY

-This policy applies to the Finance Committee, the Selectboard, the Town Administrator, the Town Accountant, the Director of Assessing, the Capital Improvement Committee, and Town Meeting.
+This policy applies to the Finance Committee, the Selectboard, the Town Administrator, the Town Accountant, the Director of Assessing, the Treasurer/Tax Collector, the Capital Improvement Committee (CIC), and Town Meeting.

+The Town’s annual operating budget – inclusive of general fund operations, enterprise fund operations, and capital projects – is developed through a collaborative process that involves the Town Administrator and Financial Management Team (Accountant, Treasurer and Director of Assessing), the Selectboard, the Finance Committee, and the Capital Improvement Committee.

 DEFINITIONS

-Annual Budget - comprised of requests for funding for general fund operations, enterprise fund operationand capital projects.e.g.
+Annual Budget - comprised of requests for funding for general fund operations, enterprise fund operations, non-capital special article requests, and capital projects.
+The fiscal year for the Town’s annual budget begins on July 1, and is named according to the calendar year in which it concludes, e.g. the annual budget for FY2023 starts July 1, 2022 and ends June 30, 2023.

 Capital Project - a major, non-recurring expenditure that generally meets the following criteria:

-Massachusetts General Law permits the Town to issue bonds to finance the expenditure;

 Project cost is $25,000 or greater;

 Proposed project or asset to be acquired has a useful life of 5 years or more including: